 Go Biking, Blading, Running or Skateboarding Beside the Sea

-Biking, running, skating, walking and almost any other form of non-motorized locomotion you can think of are popular in Manhattan Beach.
+You'll see people biking, running, skating, walking, and using almost any other form of non-motorized locomotion you can think of in Manhattan Beach.

 Go Shopping (or Dining) in Downtown Manhattan Beach